 1. London (One of the Best Places to Visit in England)

 London is England’s beating heart and thriving capital and is one of the best cities to visit in England.
-There are so many amazing things to do in London from exploring the many museums such as the world-famous British Museum, Buckingham Palace, or the Tower of London.
+There are so many amazing things to do in London (even when it’s raining!) from exploring the many museums such as the world-famous British Museum, Buckingham Palace, or the Tower of London.

 I’ve lived in London on and off for years and love spending time exploring the galleries, large city parks, excellent restaurants, and of course some great bars and pubs too.
 London makes a great starting point on any trip to my home country and is certainly one of the top places to visit in England.